okta/okta-sdk-java/README.md

 ### Authenticate a User

 This library should be used with the Okta management API.
 For authentication, we recommend using an OAuth2 or OIDC library such as [Spring Security OAuth](https://spring.io/projects/spring-security-oauth) or [Okta's Spring Boot integration](https://github.com/okta/okta-spring-boot).
+For [Okta Authentcation API](https://developer.okta.com/docs/api/resources/authn) you can use [Authentication SDK](https://github.com/okta/okta-auth-java).

 ### Get a User